openstack-archive/sahara/doc/source/userdoc/configuration.guide.rst

 ------------------------

 By default sahara is configured to use the nova-network implementation of OpenStack Networking.
-If an OpenStack cluster uses Neutron, then the ``use_neutron`` parameter should be set to ``True`` in the sahara configuration file.
+If an OpenStack cluster uses neutron, then the ``use_neutron`` parameter should be set to ``True`` in the sahara configuration file.
 Additionally, if the cluster supports network namespaces the ``use_namespaces`` property can be used to enable their usage.